Liquid-crystal display: Quality control

 Dead pixel policies are often hotly debated between manufacturers and customers.
 To regulate the acceptability of defects and to protect the end user, ISO released the ISO 13406-2 standard, which was made obsolete in 2008 with the release of ISO 9241, specifically ISO-9241-302, 303, 305, 307:2008 pixel defects.
 However, not every LCD manufacturer conforms to the ISO standard and the ISO standard is quite often interpreted in different ways.
 LCD panels are more likely to have defects than most ICs due to their larger size.
-For example, a 300 mm SVGA LCD has 8 defects and a 150 mm wafer has only 3 defects.
-However, 134 of the 137 dies on the wafer will be acceptable, whereas rejection of the whole LCD panel would be a 0% yield.
-In recent years, quality control has been improved.
-An SVGA LCD panel with 4 defective pixels is usually considered defective and customers can request an exchange for a new one.